 Mostly the synthetic tiles They are made of recycled plastics and limestone, their benefits are due to the fact that they are sustainable, around 50% cheaper than traditional ones, have a useful life of more than 50 years and are then 100% recyclable.

 Another option is the photovoltaic tiles, which in this case is a more expensive product than the traditional one, but which ends up being profitable thanks to the energy generated.

 Fiber panels and composites

 These panels are a good idea to apply in enclosures, interior partitions and roofs.
 An interesting product are the panels formed by a combination of kevlar, fiberglass and carbon fiber which turn out to be a more economical 30% and 3 times more resistant than a traditional brick partition.

 This is a synthetic material, so it is immune to rodents and insects and this also makes it have a longer shelf life.
 Of course, it is efficient and totally ecological.
 This is an insulating material, which has many benefits, including energy savings of up to 50%, produces 100 times less waste than brick and is 100% recyclable.

 If we want to replace the traditional brick In favor of any other material that is cheaper, more efficient and that pollutes the least in its production, there are several alternative solutions to the traditional baked clay brick, some are glass or plastic recycled treatments and others start from pressed natural as compressed earth.

-One of the options is Durabric, a brick that is made by mixing water, earth and cement, compressing the mixture in a mold and allowing it to set naturally, without fire.
+One of the options is Durabric, for an brick that is made by mixing water, earth and cement, compressing the mixture in a mold and allowing it to set naturally, without fire.
 With this process, up to 14 trees are saved for each house built, since wood is not used as fuel in the manufacture of brick.
 By avoiding the firing process, Durabric reduces greenhouse gas emissions by up to ten times compared to traditional fired bricks.
 In terms of cost, building a wall with Durabric is 20% cheaper than with fired clay bricks.